niamtokik/openbsd-daily/README.md

 # OpenBSD Daily Reading

-This is an unofficial repository made from reading by duncaen and mulander (irc.freenode.net/#openbsd-daily).
+This is an official repository made from readings by duncaen and mulander (irc.freenode.net/#openbsd-daily).

+The repository was created by [@niamtokik](https://github.com/niamtokik) who also works on converting the logs to a more readable format (Thanks!).

 ## Original reading